 We are providing information about the data we receive on this page.

-Each week data is reported by all 16 urban water businesses and not audited by us.
+Each week data is reported by all 15 urban water businesses.

-Water businesses have responded well to provide additional support to customers during the pandemic
+Victoria’s water businesses continue to provide additional support to customers during the pandemic

-Water businesses have been proactive in reaching out to customers to ensure they are aware of existing support programs as well as new support measures developed in response to the pandemic.
+Water businesses have been proactive in reaching out to customers, including small business and other non-residential customers, to ensure they are aware of existing support programs as well as new support measures developed in response to the pandemic.

-The number of Melbourne customers on water business hardship programs continues to steadily increase
+The number of customers on water business hardship programs was similar in June as it was in May